Hgaylor0220/PierreSweetandSalty.Solution/Readme.md

 |  User creates a Treat| User selects " logged in?
 Create a Treat| User is logged in and all paths return correctly  | Bring user to the add/ view treats page |
 | User can create or edit a flavor |User selects "Logged in?
 Create a flavor or view flavors | User is logged in and all paths return correctly | Bring user to the home page to create or edit a flavor |

+## Known Bugs
+Page will Idle when attempting to loggin or register user, Refresh page and retun to home then select view treat or flavor.
+User should be logged in or registered.
+To confirm select log out from home page.

 ## Technologies